ramiro/Pocket-Plus-Calibre-Plugin/README.md

 # Sections by domain

-If you want to use the sections by domain functionality, you have to
+If you want to use the sections by domain functionality, you have to enable the SECTIONS_BY_DOMAIN flag.

-* active the SECTIONS_BY_DOMAIN flag
-* uncomment the tld import.
-For more details, check https://github.com/mmagnus/Pocket-Plus-Calibre-Plugin/pull/31

 # Settings